-The PhD in French is awarded on the basis of a dissertation, a substantial piece of writing which reports original research into a closely defined area of enquiry.
-The completion of the PhD dissertation is generally expected to take three years, and most funding is based on this assumption.
+The completion of the PhD French thesis, offered at The University of Cambridge, is generally expected to take three to four years, and most funding is based on this assumption.
 It is also possible to take a part-time route through research degrees, and the expected timeframe would be five years.

 The important notion of "original" can be defined in a number of ways, but basically the thesis should represent a significant contribution to learning, through the discovery of new knowledge, or through the connection of previously unrelated facts, or the development of new theory, or the revision of older views, or some combination of these different criteria.

 At the end of a PhD course, students will have produced a piece of extended original research, of publishable or near publishable quality.